weikanglim/kusto-synced/README.md

 It's that easy to write source controlled functions and tables.

+## Why do this?

-Saving Kusto functions this way helps promotes sharing and creates reusable building blocks for you and your team (think documented libraries).
-If your or your team practises a gated peer-review process, that would also be an added benefit.
-Finally, when stored in source control, you are also able to retain revision tracking, search/refactor existing declarations when changed are made to your telemetry pipeline.
+1. Saving Kusto functions this way helps promotes sharing and creates reusable building blocks for you and your team (think documented libraries).
+2. If your or your team uses a gated checkin process, you can also enforce higher quality, consistent, and well-maintained function.
+3. Finally, when stored in source control, you are also able to retain revision tracking, search/refactor existing declarations when changed are made to your telemetry pipeline.

 ## Questions?